tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 I burst into the living room.
 Fiona was sitting on the floor, weeping hysterically, desperately pulling her arm away from the doll.

-Pheobe was tilted forward, leaning into Fiona’s hand.
+Phoebe was tilted forward, leaning into Fiona’s hand.
 Its plastic face was expressionless, its synthetic eyes wide and blue, but its sophisticated, articulated jaw—the one designed to simulate complex speech and chewing—was clamped down.

 It had bitten her.